25 Edible Perennials I Grow in My Desert Garden

 2. Asparagus

-Asparagus roots produce individual stalks above ground.
-The roots and stalks grow larger each year.
+Asparagus roots produce individual stalks above ground, and the roots and stalks grow larger each year.
 A well-kept asparagus patch can produce for 10 years or more!
 For more information, read my blog post on how to grow asparagus.

 3. Peppers

 Although peppers are often grown as an annual in cooler climates, in the low desert it’s easy to keep them alive for years.
 Cover plants during frost events.
-Cut plants back in the early spring and/or fall to reinvigorate.
+Cut plants back in the early spring and/or fall to reinvigorate as described in How and When to Prune Peppers in Mild-Winter Climates.
 After 3-4 years, production may decline.
 For more information, read my blog post on how to grow peppers.

 4. Chiltepin